A Team of Doctors Helps a Young Family Defy Odds

 A follow-up fetal echocardiogram confirmed he had rhabdomyomas, or non-cancerous tumors that consumed nearly the entire left ventricle on his heart.
 “The doctor said the tumors were the largest he had seen in more than 20 years.”

 Some doctors suggested a heart transplant was the best option, others said a transplant was too risky.
-But after further review in a care conference that included a cardiologist, heart transplant team, a genetics counselor, and Dr. Janice Byrne—a University Hospital high-risk pregnancy specialist who cared for Julia during her pregnancy—they determined the baby had a rare genetic disease that would not require surgery.
-The U physicians diagnosed the unborn child with Tuberous Sclerosis Complex (TSC).
+But after further review in a care conference that included a cardiologist, heart transplant team, a genetics counselor, and Dr. Janice Byrne—a University of Utah Health high-risk pregnancy specialist who cared for Julia during her pregnancy—they determined the baby had a rare genetic disease that would not require surgery.
+U of U Health physicians diagnosed the unborn child with Tuberous Sclerosis Complex (TSC).

 TSC is a devastating genetic disorder affecting more than 1 million people worldwide, including 50,000 in the United States.
 Generally diagnosed during childhood, TSC causes benign tumors to form throughout the body, including in the brain, eyes, skin, heart, kidneys and other vital organs.
 Although relatively unknown, it is the primary genetic cause of epilepsy and autism spectrum disorder.